JamesNK/aspnetcore-grafana/README.md

 app.Run();
 ```

-Verify OpenTelemetry was successfully configured by browsing to the `/metrics` endpoint on your app to see the Prometheus scraping content.
+Verify OpenTelemetry has been successfully configured by browsing to the `/metrics` endpoint on your app.
+It will return metrics data formatted to be scraped by Prometheus.